-On the left dropdown menu, select ‘Akash’ and then ‘Stake’ (see image below).
+On the left side of the screen, select ‘Akash’ and then ‘Stake’ (see image below).

-After selecting ‘Stake’, the validator overview is shown.
-In the overview, scroll down to look for the validator of your choice.
+After selecting ‘Stake’, the validator list is shown.
+You can type the name of your preferred validator or scroll down.
 Then, select ‘Manage’ on the right side of their name.

 You will be asked to confirm the transaction and the gas prices, then select ‘Approve’.

 And that’s it!
-You have now staked your $AKT.
+You have now staked $AKT.

-As the staking yield is very high, and staking rewards on Akash does not compound automatically, make sure to come quite often in order to manually withdraw and restake your rewards, so that you can get the highest possible APY!
+Staking rewards on Akash does not compound automatically, make sure to come frequently to manually withdraw and restake your rewards so that you can get the highest possible APY!